sfuller14/semantic-consensus/README.md

 ---
 ## Libraries

 Commercial Consensus is built using a suite of cutting-edge technologies.
-Pinecone, a vector database, enables efficient vector similarity search over large volumes of data.
-Cohere's reranking capabilities are utilized heavily to enhance the relevance of search results, while OpenAI's language model provides sophisticated natural language generation capabilities.
-This combination of technologies transforms the way we access and interpret e-commerce data.
+Pinecone enables efficient vector similarity search over large volumes of data organized by namespace (product embeddings, word embeddings, and combined) and stored with metadata.
+Cohere's reranking capabilities are utilized heavily to enhance the relevance of the inital query results and ensure high quality documents are retrieved for GPT-4 in the Chat portion.
+A customized prompt (as well as providing product specs along with product reviews) limits hallucination and maximizes response relevancy by OpenAI's GPT-4 model.
+Streamlit enabled a backend dev to throw a passable front-end on the system.

 ## Commercial Consensus